Forms, Insurance, and Financial Information for Pediatric Dental Care in Winston-Salem

 If a cancellation is unavoidable, please call our office at least 24 hours in advance so that we may offer that appointment time to another child.
-Your account may be assessed a $50.00 broken appointment fee if 24 hour notice is not given when needing to change an appointment.
+Your account may be assessed a $50.00 broken appointment fee if 24-hour notice is not given when needing to change an appointment.

-We will also accept assignment of benefits & file your claim on your behalf.
+We will also accept the assignment of benefits & file your claim on your behalf.
 We ask that you be familiar with your insurance benefits as it is a contract between you and them.

 We file all insurance electronically, so your insurance company will receive each claim within days of treatment.
 Please note that some insurance carriers will not reimburse our office directly.

 Please understand that there is no direct relationship between your dental insurance company and our office.
 Your insurance company is responsible for how they process claims and what benefits are payable on a claim.